-- (a) The most common places where energy escapes are shown by arrows on the diagram: doors and windows; cracks along floors, walls, ceilings; ducts; fireplace; plumbing penetrations; fans and vents; and electrical outlets - b Insulate older windows using storm or thermal windows with double-paned glass.
-Seal leaks around windows, doors and openings, such as pipes or ducts, using caulking and weather stripping. - © Run the washing machine and clothes dryer with a full load.
-Do more loads of laundry with cold water, and ensure that the dryer is vented properly to the outside. - d Plumbing and piping penetrations on the roof and sides of your home can cause some of the worst air leaks.
-Insulate around these openings, including gaps around the chimney, using appropriate gaskets, flashing, and caulking. - e Put water-flow restrictors in showerheads and faucets to reduce your hot water use.
+a The most common places where energy escapes are shown by arrows on the diagram: doors and windows; cracks along floors, walls, ceilings; ducts; fireplace; plumbing penetrations; fans and vents; and electrical outlets.

+b Insulate older windows using storm or thermal windows with double-paned glass.
+Seal leaks around windows, doors and openings, such as pipes or ducts, using caulking and weather stripping.

+C Run the washing machine and clothes dryer with a full load.
+Do more loads of laundry with cold water, and ensure that the dryer is vented properly to the outside.

+d Plumbing and piping penetrations on the roof and sides of your home can cause some of the worst air leaks.
+Insulate around these openings, including gaps around the chimney, using appropriate gaskets, flashing, and caulking.

+• Put water-flow restrictors in showerheads and faucets to reduce your hot water use.
 Water-saving showerheads and faucet aerators can save up to 50 percent on your hot water use.
-Also, fix any leaking faucets; a drip once every second wastes 400 gallons of water a year. - Check your attic to determine if it has the recommended level of insulation for your region.
-Check the crawl space under the house or the basement, too.
-Adding flooring insulation is one of the better ways to lower energy use and save money. - (g) In the winter, set the furnace thermostat at 70 degrees Fahrenheit or lower during the day and 58 degrees when away from home for more than a few hours.
+Also, fix any leaking faucets; a drip once every second wastes 400 gallons of water a year.

+f Check your attic to determine if it has the recommended level of insulation for your region.
+Check the crawl space under the house or the basement too.
+Adding floor insulation is one of the better ways to lower energy use and save money.

+In the winter, set the furnace thermostat at 70 degrees Fahrenheit or lower during the day and 58 degrees when away from home for more than a few hours.
 In the summer, set the air conditioner thermostat at 78 degrees or at 85 when away from home.
 Three to five percent more energy is used for each degree the furnace is set above 70 degrees and for each degree the air conditioner is set below 78 degrees.

-- nstall a programmable thermostat to turn down temperatures automatically without sacrificing comfort.
+h Install a programmable thermostat to turn down temperatures automatically without sacrificing comfort.
 Lowering your thermostat from 70 degrees Fahrenheit to 65 degrees at night, for example, saves about 10 percent or \$10 for every \$100 of heating costs.
-Your savings in the first year will pay for the programmable thermostat. - (i) Close vents and doors in unused rooms and close cabinet and closet doors on outside walls, which can leak a great deal of air. - Avoid blocking vents and air returns with furniture, area rugs or draperies.
+Your savings in the first year will pay for the programmable thermostat.

+i Close vents and doors in unused rooms and close cabinet and closet doors on outside walls, which can leak a great deal of air.

+Avoid blocking vents and air returns with furniture, area rugs or draperies.
 Have your heating contractor inspect and seal ductwork to ensure adequate airflow and eliminate energy loss.
-It's not uncommon for ducts to leak as much as one-fifth of the air passing through them.
+It is not uncommon for ducts to leak as much as one-fifth of the air passing through them.
+Replace incandescent lights with compact fluorescent lamps (CFLs).
+These lamps use two-thirds less electricity than conventional incandescent bulbs and last up to 10 times longer.
+Replacing a 100-watt incandescent bulb with a 28watt CFL can save at least \$30 in energy costs over the life of the bulb.